FAIRsharing/subject-ontology/README.md

 - [Protege](http://protege.stanford.edu/) - Musen, M.A.
 [The Protégé project: A look back and a look forward.](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4883684/) AI Matters.
 Association of Computing Machinery Specific Interest Group in Artificial Intelligence, 1(4), June 2015.
 DOI: 10.1145/2557001.25757003.
 - [ROBOT](http://robot.obolibrary.org/)

-# Usage and License
+# Usage and Licence

 Within FAIRsharing, SRAO is used by both curators and our user community to annotate FAIRsharing records.
-SRAO itself is also available for general use from this repository under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
-Please also see our [License file](LICENSE.md).
+SRAO itself is also available for general use from this repository under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) licence.
+Please also see our [Licence file](LICENSE.md).

 If you wish to use the ontology in your work, you are free to do so.
-The license, as above, is CC-BY-SA, and we request that you also add the FAIRsharing logo to your work wherever you mention the ontology.
+The licence, as above, is CC-BY, and we request that you also add the FAIRsharing logo to your work wherever you mention the ontology.
 Also, please let us know so we can get a warm feeling inside.

-For license information for the external ontologies used to create DRAO, please see our [Licensing Compliance](https://github.com/FAIRsharing/subject-ontology/blob/master/LicensingCompliance.md) page.
+For licence information for the external ontologies used to create DRAO, please see our [Licensing Compliance](https://github.com/FAIRsharing/subject-ontology/blob/master/LicensingCompliance.md) page.

 # Contact Us